pranayspeed/pranayspeed.github.io/_posts/2020-12-20-Cleaner-bot.md

 title: Cleaner Bot
 ---

 Cleaner bot path simulation aims to solve a problem statement of path planning for a robot in 2 dimensional to compeltely cover entire available and unknown space.
-The challenge was to plan the path of robot in unknown space.
+The challenge was to plan the path of robot in unknown space. <br/>
+JS implementation can be found [here](/projects)

   > Cleaner bot is a simple implementation of fixed size unknown enviroment exploration algorithm.